aneguet/MEVN_ProjectManagementApp/README.md

-This project is based on the design and development of a project management application similar to Trello, KanBan or SCRUM.
+This project is based on the design and development of a project management application similar to Trello and JIRA.

 The project is layered into two parts:

 - Frontend: Vanilla Javascript combined with Vue 3, Bootstrap, PrimeVue and Axios.
-- Backend (API): MongoDB, Mongoose, ExpressJS, NodeJS and Swagger.
+- Backend (API): MongoDB, Mongoose, ExpressJS, NodeJS, Swagger and Autopopulate package.

 # Backend (API)

 ## Start server

 ```
-npm run start
+npm run start-dev
 ```

 ## Swagger